 The Food Standards Agency, which commissioned the report, said the findings would help people make an “informed choice”.

 The way the study has been concluded is misleading and the media have further distorted that conclusion.

 The actual raw data in the study shows that organic food does in fact have more nutrients.

 Protein 12.7% – Beta-carotene 53.6% – Flavonoids 38.4% – Copper 8.3% – Magnesium 7.1% – Phosphorous 6% – Potassium 2.5% – Sodium 8.7% – Sulphur 10.5% – Zinc 11.3% – Phenolic compounds 13.2%

-However they make the nonsensical claim that more nutrients isn’t better for you, and this is what the media have ran with.
+However they suggest that eating more nutrients isn’t better for you, which is what the media have ran with.

 “…there is no good evidence that increased dietary intake, of the nutrients identified in this review to be present in larger amounts in organically than in conventionally produced crops and livestock products, would be of benefit to individuals consuming a normal varied diet, and it is therefore unlikely that these differences in nutrient content are relevant to consumer health”.

 It’s an odd way of looking at things.
 The body needs nutrients, organic food has the most nutrients, the obvious conclusion is that organic is inherently more efficient and better for you.